 - Primary market: This is where the companies, governments, and other incorporated bodies raise capital.
-These are new issues sold for the first time and known as an initial public offering.
+These are new issues for the first time, known as initial public offerings.

 - Secondary market: Here, investors sell their securities to other investors for cash, which helps maintain the market’s liquidity.

 - Individual retail investors

 - Institutional investors such as mutual funds, banks, insurance companies, and hedge funds

 - Publicly-traded corporations

 - It provides liquidity for the investors to buy and sell the shares quickly.